UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

 .. note::

   pytest is pretty slick with this.
-It "Captures" the output from print calls, etc, and then only shows them to you if a test fails.
+It "Captures" the output from print calls, etc., and then only shows them to you if a test fails.
   So you can sprinkle print calls into your tests, and it won't clutter the output -- you'll only see it when a test fails, which is when you need it.

 This is a good exercise to go through.
 If a new test fails, it lets you know that the test itself is working, testing what it is supposed to test.